Caribbean Writer announces winners of of literary categories

 According to the statement, the editorial board is comprised of Berkley Wendell Semple, an award-winning author from Guyana, and UVI professors Valerie Combie, Patricia Harkins-Pierre and Chenelle John-Heard.
 The journal’s cover was designed by retiree and longtime former Central High School educator Gail Widmer, whose work “After the Storm” is included as a section separator in Volume 36.

 The journal is available in stores in Antigua, Jamaica and the Virgin Islands as well as the UVI book store.
-For a full listing, visit uvi.org or email thecaribbeanwriter@uvi.edu.
+For a full listing, visit uvi.edu or email thecaribbeanwriter@uvi.edu.

 UVI also announced that the Caribbean Writer’s 2023 theme is “Legacy: Reckoning and Repair” and is scheduled for publication in 2024.